josharsh/OPython-Init/Course Introduction/Introduction.md

 This repository walks you through the Object Oriented Programming concepts in python.
 Illustrates real-world examples, working codes and how to go about finding a coding solution.

-The course plan is as shown in the repository.
+The course plan is shown in the repository.
 There are four lessons which govern the flow of the course.
-It is highly recommended to refer to online resources for a detailed study about the mentioned topics which have been briefly covered.
+It is highly recommended to use online resources to gain a more in-depth understanding of the topics which are only briefly covered here.

-For the Tasks study in depth about the problem statements, conduct online research about various available modules and then start coding.
+For the Tasks: carefully study the problem statements, conduct online research about various available modules, and then start coding.
 Coding solutions have been provided in the resources folder.

 ## Course Breakdown: